Language selection

 Q7.
 Can I still access rehabilitation services in my community?

 Yes.
 Rehabilitation services will continue to be provided to you regardless of where you live.
-PCVRS’ Rehabilitation Services Specialists operate in over 600 locations covering all provinces and territories of Canada, as well as internationally.
-Rehabilitation Service Specialists will be able to meet you in your home, virtually or in your community.
+PCVRS’ Rehabilitation Services Specialists (RSS) operate in over 600 locations in each province and territory of Canada, as well as internationally.
+RSS’s will be able to meet you in your home, virtually or in your community.

 Providers